shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/ads-txt---app-ads-txt-faq-for-sellers.md

 Daily for Ads.txt.
 Weekly for App-Ads.txt.

-## How is ads.txt currently being used by Xandr buyer clients?
+## How is ads.txt used by Xandr buyer clients?

 Buyers (both Xandr UI and API users as well as external bidder clients) benefit from Xandr's daily ads.txt file crawling and enforcement because, by default, they only buy from compliant sellers if a domain has an ads.txt file associated to it.
 Buyers do not have the option to target any differently because Xandr simply suspends supply paths in violation of information found in sellers' ads.txt files.